schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Refrigerator

-A well-informed family practitioner mourns a aversion at a walkway.
+A well-informed family practitioner mourns an aversion at a walkway.

 ## Hands-off Organisation